ceo-py/Motion-IP-Camera-To-Youtube-Stream/ReadMe.md

 * Adjust `threshold` and `minimum_motion_frames` per camera for sensitivity.
 * Motion handles multiple cameras; each camera has its own `.conf` and scripts.
 * Scripts prevent multiple instances of FFmpeg from running simultaneously.
+* Use emulate_motion on for testing automation and to verify triggers without physical motion.